GREENFIELD LUTHERAN CHURCH

 WELCOME & ANNOUNCEMENTS

-Blessed be the holy Trinity, ☩ one God, in whose image we are made,
+Blessed be the holy Trinity, ☩ one God, the wellspring of grace, our Easter and our joy.
+Amen.

 APOSTOLIC GREETING